 Birthday Parties on the Farm

 Great for fall birthdays, Minnetonka Orchards welcome your birthday party, and don't charge a fee apart from their admission charge.
 Admission is $4 per person at the weekend which includes a hayride, and it's free during the week.
-You can't bring in outside food or drink except the birthday cake, but there are refreshments available onsite, and plenty of apples to pick.
+You can't bring in outside food or drink except for the birthday cake, but there are refreshments available onsite, and plenty of apples to pick.
 There is a petting zoo, corn maze and a gigantic pile of hay at the orchard too.

 10 of 10